An HR Glossary for HR Terms

-A 147c letter, also known as an EIN letter, is a form sent to the Internal Revenue Service (IRS) so a company can request their Employee Identification Number (EIN) or so a third party can verify a company’s EIN with their permission.
-A 147c letter is not a request for the IRS to create an EIN; it only asks the IRS to tell you about an EIN that already exists.
+An IRS letter 147c, also known as an EIN verification letter, is a letter the Internal Revenue Service (IRS) sends a company when it has lost or misplaced its Employer Identification Number (EIN) and needs to confirm what it is.
+A 147c letter is not a request for the IRS to create an EIN; the IRS sends it to tell you what your existing EIN is.

 To request a 147c letter from the IRS, contact the IRS Business and Specialty Tax line at 1-800-829-4933.
 They are open Monday through Friday from 7:00 AM to 7:00 PM, taxpayer local time (Alaska and Hawaii follow Pacific Time).
 Be prepared to answer several security questions.
 After that, the IRS will mail or fax you your 147c letter.

-Before calling the IRS to request a 147c letter, there are several places you may wish to look for your EIN number.
+Before calling the IRS to request a 147c letter, there are several places to look for your EIN number, including:

-- Locate the confirmation you received from the IRS when you applied for your EIN.
+- Locate the confirmation letter you received from the IRS when you first applied for your EIN.

 - Contact financial institutions where you used your EIN to open an account or apply for a loan.